Deploy Mattermost on Kubernetes#

 config.yaml

-, then copy and paste the content of the Mattermost operator file into it.Create a namespace for the Mattermost Operator:
+and populate it with the contents of the Mattermost operator values file.
+This file allows for customization of the operator.Create a namespace for the Mattermost Operator:

 kubectl create ns mattermost-operator